Out! ORIGINAL SIN: HULK vs IRON MAN #1 (aka ORIGINAL SIN 3.1)

 Oh – while we’re plugging comments, I did a quick rant about why you should take advantage of LUCIFER being on sale for 99c an issue.

-krymsinviking asked: Hey can you set me straight on something?
+krymsinviking said: Hey can you set me straight on something?
 The soon to be released Iron Man Annual is supposed to be the conclusion of Fatal Frontier right?
 So Fatal Frontier is required reading for the Annual?
 But where exactly do I read Fatal Frontier at?

 Not a conclusion, but more a coda?
 An epilogue?
 A bridge?